Flux Site Extractor

 Site Extractor is an app developed by Flux which allows you to import GIS information.
 It uses the building outlines and road centrelines from the Open Street Map database and the elevation data from NASA’s Shuttle Radar Topography Mission.
 When launched the app from your home page, there is no installation required and hence no requirement to have admin rights, which can prove useful if on a work computer.
 You simply need to grant the Site Extractor app access to your Flux account.
 Site extractor is also open-source and available on GitHub.
 To use Site Extractor:

-- Click the ‘Launch’ button under Site Extractor in the home page.
+- Click the ‘Launch’ button under Site Extractor on the home page.

-- Flux will launch Site Extractor which is basically a pop-up within Google Maps but exports using MapBox.
-Before selecting the area to be extracted, select the project to send the data to.
+- Flux will launch Site Extractor, which is a pop-up within Google Maps but exports using MapBox.
+Before selecting the area to be extracted, select the project to send the data.
 Note that unlike the previous version of Site Extractor, you can’t create a new project within the app.
 You must do this beforehand.
 Alternatively, you can use the default ‘Flux Site Project’ that the app automatically creates.

 - Keys which are in a *JSON format can be visualised within the browser by dragging and dropping the key onto the canvas.

-- You can show multiple keys individually or alternatively you can compile them into a single view (which is usually preferred).
+- You can show multiple keys individually, or you can compile them into a single view (which is usually preferred).
 If the data is too large to view instantly, Flux will ask if you want to ‘load value’.
-It may take some time but eventually the data will appear in the window.
+It may take some time, but eventually, the data will appear in the window.

-- Once all the data is in Flux we can pull this data into various software including Dynamo and Grasshopper.
-In the Grasshopper example below I have used Elefont to bake the geometry into Rhino so that they are on the correct layers.
-This is not essential and can be left out if required.
+- Once all the data is in Flux, we can pull this data into various software, including Dynamo and Grasshopper.
+In the Grasshopper example below, I have used Elefont to bake the geometry into Rhino so that they are on the correct layers.
+This process is not essential and can be left out if required.